Featured image of post Mastering Terraform Dependencies in Azure Infrastructure

 Best Practices for Managing Dependencies

 Terraform is smart about figuring out dependencies.
-Leverage this by referencing attributes of one resource in another:
+Whenever you can, reference attributes of one resource in another to create natural dependency relationships:

 1